The best new non-alcoholic wines, beers and spirits for 2026

 Wander + Found

-German Rhine region winemaker Wander + Found’s new non-alcoholic sparklers are made for celebrating.
-The new wines (there’s a non-alcoholic Sparkling Rosé too) have juicy notes of gooseberry, starfruit and citrus zest.
+German Rhine region winemaker Wander + Found’s non-alcoholic wines are great for all occasions.
+This delightful Cuvée Blanc has refreshing notes of lime and citrus, which are complemented by vibrant green apple.
 For Lord of the Rings fans, the label’s name is partly a reference to J.R.R.
 Tolkien’s famous quote “not all who wander are lost.”

-A bottle of red wine with a muted pink label
+Black bottle of wine with a light pink label.

 Zero Shiraz,